my-chrome-extensions-inc/my-online-learning-downloader/README.md

 Leave a rating or review if this extension has helped you.

 ---

+## Feature enhancement in 1.1.39.3
+On Demand Courses (videos) will now nest into their respective Module folders, if they exist.

 ### Bug fixes in version 1.1.39.2
 Live-lesson recorded sessions can now be downloaded again, along with their captions.